-Per Sachs, "Each style of writing is called a 'hand' rather than a 'font' because it’s created individually."
-There are tons of different calligraphy hands and some hands are crafted with a pointed pen, while others use a broad-edge/chisel tip pen.
+Wondering if calligraphy has a different set of styles?
+According to Sachs, "Each style of writing is called a 'hand' rather than a 'font' because it’s created individually."
+There are tons of different calligraphy hands and some hands are crafted with a pointed pen, while others use a broad-edge or chisel-tip pen.
 She continues, "Lately, pointed pen varieties are most popular for wedding work.
 There are many varieties within the pointed pen category, ranging from ultra-flourished and traditional to organic or more feminine and whimsical.
 With all the hands you can potentially choose from, it’s important to be clear about which style you want."

 How Can You Use Calligraphy for Weddings?